1. Why should you invest in SCSS?

 19. ICICI Bank

-In short, SCSS is a very good scheme for senior citizens who want a decent risk free return on a corpus fund.
-At a 8.5% interest rate and a investment amount of 15 lakhs the monthly income for the investor is stated to be Rs 10,625 per month for each investor.
+To sum it up, SCSS is a very good scheme for senior citizens who want a decent risk free return on a corpus fund.
+At an 8.5% interest rate and an investment amount of 15 lakhs, the monthly income is stated to be Rs 10,625 per month for each investor.

 Why Invest with ClearTax

 Easy to track

 Withdraw anytime in 1-click with no paperwork needed